miciek/miciek.github.io/_posts/2018-02-19-building-functional-testable-http-apis.md

 ### Problems with standard approach
 Firstly, `HttpRoutes` knows everything about how state is implemented.
 Should HTTP know anything about state?
 I don't think so, this concern should be separated.

 Secondly, `HttpRoutes` knows almost everything about `GameEngine`.
 It knows that it exists, it knows about `start` function.
-It may seem natural, because it's job is to provide additional interface for `GameEngine`.
+It may seem natural, because its job is to provide additional interface for `GameEngine`.
 However, I'd argue that this coupling is too tight. `HttpRoutes` doesn't need to know anything about `GameEngine`.
 It needs to be able to start a game, which is not the same thing.

 Finally, the whole thing is totally untestable.
 HTTP & JSON should have their own unit tests that check whether the API is properly implemented.
 These particular tests shouldn't test any game logic, which should be tested separately in `GameEngine` unit tests.